 These elements dynamically work together in a cyclical and inter-acting flow to maintain proper form and function in the body.
 The elements move cyclically through: metal–> water–> wood–> fire–> earth.
 And move in an inter-acting pattern (star-pattern) by metal–> wood–> earth–>water–>fire.
-Every element of the system needs to remain balanced, if one goes out of balance that will create a power-struggle of sorts in the body.
+Every element of the system needs to remain balanced if one goes out of balance that will create a power-struggle of sorts in the body.
 Meaning if there is an excess or deficiency in one of the elements this will disturb the systematic flow.
-Stress caused by excess and/or deficiency is the main cause of disruption to the body’s flow of energy, or qi.
-Sometimes this can result in a reversal or counter-flow in the cyclical patterns of qi.
+Stress caused by excess and/or deficiency is the main cause of disruption to the body’s flow of energy or Qi.
+Sometimes this can result in a reversal or counter-flow in the cyclical patterns of Qi.

-For example, in relation to autoimmune disease, we can see how the interplay of organs affect the system as a whole.
+For example, in relation to autoimmune disease, we can see how the interplay of organs affects the system as a whole.
 The immune system is greatly influenced by the kidneys (water), which in TCM stores the “essence”, the vital hormones of the body.
-The liver(wood) works closely with the kidneys to regulate hormones and create and cleanse blood from toxins.
+The liver(wood) works closely with the kidneys to regulate hormones and create and cleanse the blood from toxins.
 Hormones are our main “messengers” that dictate healthy functioning in the body.

 If we are stressed out, this can damage our hormone balance and blood flow within our liver (wood).
 This causes stagnation and excess heat to build up.
-Excess heat can attack the kidneys by burning out water, leaving them deplete.
-In the same way our essence, or our hormones, are depleted after stress causes excessive usage of cortisol and epinephrine.
+Excess heat can attack the kidneys by burning out water, leaving them depleted.
+In the same way, our essence, or our hormones, are depleted after stress causes excessive usage of cortisol and epinephrine.
 If the water element is deficient to the point of qi being disturbed and natural flow reversing, the fire element will counter-act in the 5-element cycle.
-This will cause harm to the flow of the entire system, as fire will consume vital resources, leaving the body deplete.
+This will cause harm to the flow of the entire system, as the fire will consume vital resources, leaving the body to deplete.